Kate Jackson: Personal life

 After the divorce, Jackson was frequently seen with dermatologist Arnold Klein.
-While recovering from her second bout with breast cancer and on vacation in Aspen, Colorado in 1989, Jackson met Tom Hart, the owner of a Utah ski lodge, and the pair married in 1991.
-The couple resided both in Los Angeles and Park City, Utah.
-Jackson became stepmother to Sean, Hart's son from a previous relationship.
+While recovering from her second bout with breast cancer and on vacation in Aspen, Colorado, in 1989, Jackson met Tom Hart, the owner of a Utah ski lodge, and the pair married in 1991.
+The couple lived both in Los Angeles and Park City, Utah.
 Jackson and Hart divorced in 1993.
-In 1995, Jackson adopted a son, Charles Taylor Jackson.
+In 1995, Jackson adopted a son.

 In May 2010, Jackson sued her financial advisor, Richard B. Francis, claiming his actions cost her more than $3 million ($ million today) and brought her to financial ruin.
 The parties reached an undisclosed settlement in December 2010.

+In August 2023, after many years out of the public eye, Jackson appeared as a guest at a wedding hosted by Jaclyn Smith for Smith's son Gaston in Los Angeles.